Contract Cooling-Off Periods

 Reverse Mortgages

-Federal regulations allow you to rescind a reverse mortgage within three days of execution.
-State law provides that you are not bound for seven days after your acceptance, in writing, of the lender’s written commitment to make the reverse mortgage loan.
+Federal regulations allow you to cancel a reverse mortgage within three days of signing the contract.
+Minnesota law states that you are not bound by the contract for seven days after your acceptance, in writing, of the lender’s written commitment to make the reverse mortgage loan.

 Residential Roofing and Siding Contracts

-A person who has entered into a contract with a residential roofer or siding contractor to provide goods and services to be paid by the insured from the proceeds of a property or casualty insurance policy has the right to cancel the contract within 72 hours after the person has been notified by his or her insurer that the claim was denied.
+A person who signs a contract with a residential roofer or siding contractor to provide goods and services to be paid for by their property or casualty insurance policy has the right to cancel the contract within 72 hours after the person has been notified by his or her insurer that their insurance claim for the project was denied.

 Agricultural Contracts